wanjiang/notes/sdd_note.md

     - `__new__` will become the main constructor can create instance of any class like Factory
 - Proxy (strutural)
-  an object has to be shielded from its clients.
-  There may be a number of reasons for this: reference counting, different levels of access rights, lazy evaluation of the state of the object and so on.
+  - an object has to be shielded from its clients.There may be a number of reasons for this: reference counting, different levels of access rights, lazy evaluation of the state of the object and so on.
 - Iterator (behavioral)
 - Command (behavioral)
 - Dependency Injection (creational)